zplayads/PlayableAdsDemo-Eclipse/README-EN.md

 # 6 Notes
 ## 6.1 Request Ads ASAP
-To ensure the ad resource can be successfully loaded, it’s encouraged to request ads as soon as possible.
+To ensure the ad resource can be successfully loaded, it’s encouraged to request ads as early as possible.
 ## 6.2 Permissions
 Make sure your app was granted Phone State permission and Storage Permission, otherwise there may be no ads in your app.
 ## 6.3 Request Next Ad